-COVID: We now alloow mixing of groups from more than one family or traveling group per tour, though we still have some restrictions.
+COVID: We now allow mixing of groups from more than one family or traveling group per tour, though we still have some restrictions.
 Please see our Chocolate Farm Tours page for details.

-VISITATION: Visitation to the farm is limited to scheduled tours and to scheduled return of previous tour participants (to purchase more of our chocolate).
+VISITATION: Visitation to the farm is limited to scheduled tours and to scheduled return of previous tour participants.
 Please see our Hours page for details.

-TOURS: NO TOURS will be scheduled between Sunday June 4th and Sunday, June 18th, 2023 so we can spend time with visiting ohana.
+TOURS: NO TOURS will be scheduled between and including: Thursday May 25th to Sunday, June 18th, 2023 AND Tuesday July 11th to Thursday July 28th..so we can spend time with visiting ohana.

 Aloha Howard & Sally